saranderson13/saranderson13.github.io/_posts/2020-03-17-mock_masonry_with_react_and_dynamic_data.markdown

 .listItem { font-size: 12px; }
 ```

 **Note Above:** In the #bodyContainer, you see "display: block".
 Then in the #bodyContainer.grid, you see "display: grid".
-In my application, the #bodyContainer id was used on multiple pages, for different body components, all of which except for the Lists page needed it to be block display.
+In my application, the #bodyContainer id was used on multiple pages, for different types of body components.
+For every page except the Lists page, the display needs to be block.
 The #bodyContainer.grid is a more specific selector, so it overrides the regular #bodyContainer styling.

 Okay, now that all that is established and you have a better idea of the content I'm working with, lets jump into the React Lifecycle methods that make the mock masonry possible in my dynamic application.
 Below is all of the applicable code, and then I'll go through it in more detail.
 This is all in the ListsBodyContainer component.
-No additional code is needed in the nested components.
+No additional code is needed in the child components.

 ```
 componentDidMount() {